ln2058/celullar-automata-rule30-centercolomn/README.md

 ## Use ##
-* Change max_gen to desired number of iteration (only even number) and just run program
+* Change max_gen to desired number of iteration (only even number input) and just run program